arun-1312/arun-1312/README.md

 ### 🖥️ [FTP HTML Auto Upload](https://github.com/arun1312/ftp-html-upload)
 This was part of a task during my internship — a simple experiment to auto-generate HTML files using a script and upload them to a local FTP server.
 Helped me understand basic deployment flow, file handling, and working with server environments.

-### 🧪 SWAPO Web (Just Tried)
-I started building a web version of an app, but honestly it didn’t work as planned 😅.
-Still, it taught me a lot about how backend APIs and frontend logic need to connect smoothly.

 ---